rainbowtrekkers Junkersdorf

 4.4 Inclusion

-The institution does not currently care for children with special inclusion needs.
-However, this is possible in principle.
+The institution is equipped to care for children with special inclusion needs.

 The institution is largely wheelchair accessible.